zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/integration.md

 ## 2. Add After Submit Actions

-Every form must have set at least one [After Submit Action](after-submit-actions), as nothing happens unless there is one.
-In this case we are going to add a Message Action to greet the user, but in a more advanced scenario you would most likely add an Email and SaveTo actions in order to send an email and save the submitted data.
+At least one [After Submit Action](after-submit-actions) must be set for every form, otherwise, it will not trigger any action.
+In this case are going to greet the user adding a Message Action, but for more advanced scenarios, adding Email and SaveTo actions would be necessary to send an email and save the submitted data.

 {% image %}
 ![Add After Submit Actions](/assets/ytp/forms/integration/add-form-actions.gif)